One-Step Diffusion-Based Image Compression with Semantic Distillation: Experiment

-\textbf{Additional datasets and metrics.} To enable a more comprehensive comparison, we additionally evaluate our method on the DIV2K test set~\cite{div2k}.
-Notably, several diffusion-based codecs~\cite{li2024towards, vonderfecht2025lossy} report results on the CLIC2020 test set~\cite{CLIC2020} at a resolution of $768 \times 768$~\cite{li2024towards}.
-To ensure fair comparison, we include evaluations under this setting as well.
-Performance on DIV2K and CLIC2020 ($768 \times 768$) is presented in Fig.~\ref{fig:exp1}, where OneDC consistently achieves SOTA results across datasets and metrics, demonstrating strong robustness and generalization.
+\textbf{Additional datasets and metrics.} To enable comprehensive comparison, we further evaluate our method on the DIV2K test set~\cite{div2k} under the \textit{full-resolution} setting, as shown in Fig.~\ref{fig:supp_exp1}.
+We also report results on the CLIC2020 test set at 768 resolution under DiffEIC’s protocol, i.e., \textit{resize \& center-crop, 256 FID}, as illustrated in Fig.~\ref{fig:supp_exp2}.
+Across datasets, metrics, and evaluation settings, the OneDC consistently achieves SOTA performance, demonstrating strong robustness and generalization.
+The raw data used for evaluation is available at Table.~\ref{tab:supp_3} $\sim$ ~\ref{tab:supp_8}.

-We also report traditional pixel-level distortion metrics—PSNR and MS-SSIM~\cite{wang2003multiscale}—to provide a more comprehensive analysis, as shown in Fig.~\ref{fig:exp2}.
+We also report traditional pixel-level distortion metrics (PSNR and MS-SSIM~\cite{wang2003multiscale}) to provide a more comprehensive analysis, as shown in Fig.~\ref{fig:supp_exp3}.
 At extremely low bitrates, optimizing for PSNR often suppresses high-frequency details, resulting in blurred reconstructions~\cite{mentzer2020high}.
 While OneDC shows slightly lower PSNR than MS-ILLM, both perceptual metrics and qualitative examples clearly demonstrate its superior visual quality.
-Despite prioritizing perceptual realism, OneDC still achieves competitive PSNR compared to other diffusion-based methods.
+Despite prioritizing perceptual quality, OneDC still achieves competitive PSNR compared to other diffusion-based methods.
 Moreover, on the MS-SSIM metric, OneDC matches MS-ILLM and outperforms all other baselines.
 These results confirm that OneDC delivers strong pixel-level fidelity alongside high perceptual realism, highlighting the overall effectiveness of our method.

-\textbf{Additional visual examples.} We present more qualitative comparisons across four datasets: Kodak (Fig.\ref{fig:kodak}), CLIC2020—both full resolution (Figs.\ref{fig:clic_1}) and $768 \times 768$ cropped (Fig.\ref{fig:clic768}), and MS-COCO 30K (Fig.\ref{fig:coco}).
+\textbf{Additional visual examples.} We present more qualitative comparisons across four datasets: Kodak (Fig.\ref{fig:supp_kodak}), CLIC2020—both full resolution (Figs.\ref{fig:supp_clic_1}) and $768 \times 768$ cropped (Fig.\ref{fig:supp_clic768}), and MS-COCO 30K (Fig.\ref{fig:supp_coco}).
 OneDC consistently outperforms prior SOTA methods, delivering superior visual quality across diverse content and resolutions, yet with the lowest bitrate cost.